RobinJesba/encrypt-decrypt-cli/README.md

 # encrypt-decrypt-cli

-Perform Encryption and Decryption from CommandLine
+Perform Asymmetric Encryption and Decryption from CommandLine

 ## Installation
 #### To install globally: